 This morning you arrive at Espumilla Beach, a large coffee-colored sand beach located at the north end of the island.
 A short walk inland takes you through a mangrove forest to a brackish lagoon where flocks of pink flamingos and white-cheeked pintails can be seen.
 Once back on the beach you have a chance to swim or snorkel.
 After a short lunch cruise, arrive at Puerto Egas and hike along a coastal trail to a nearby fur seal grotto.
 Along the shore you may spot great blue herons, striated herons, oystercatchers, and yellow-crowned night herons as they feed.
 At low tide it is possible to see colorful Sally lightfoot crabs and marine iguanas grazing on sea lettuce.

-South from Tagus Cove you find a gentle sloping beach on Urbina (Urvina) Bay.
+Step ashore on a gentle sloping beach on Urbina Bay.
 A short trail leads to a coral reef, evidence of uplift from the sea which occurred in 1954.
 Here you may find land and marine iguanas, giant Galápagos tortoises, flightless cormorants, and Galápagos penguins.
-You then cruise north along the Bolívar Channel, accompanied by impressive views of Isabela’s rugged coast, to Punta Vicente Roca.
-Be on the lookout here for more cormorants, penguins, Blue-footed Boobies, turtles, and perhaps, the amazing mola mola.
+Then cruise north along the Bolívar Channel, accompanied by impressive views of Isabela’s rugged coast, to Punta Vicente Roca.
+Be on the lookout here for more cormorants, penguins, blue-footed boobies, turtles, and perhaps, the amazing mola mola.

 Though small, Rábida contains a great variety of rock and lava types.
 Wildlife found here includes Galápagos hawks, pelicans, and sea lions.
 Your next stop is Cerro Dragon (Dragon Hill) on the northwest side of Santa Cruz Island.
 Aptly named, this site is one of the best places to see land iguanas.
 The trail continues through palo santo trees and cacti forests and ends at a saltwater lagoon, where you may see various species of birds—white-cheeked pintail ducks, Galápagos mockingbirds, flamingos, finches, Galápagos flycatchers, and more.

-This morning enjoy time at leisure before you disembark the Isabela II for your flight back to Guayaquíl.
+This morning enjoy time at leisure before disembarking the Isabela II for your flight back to Guayaquíl.
 On arrival, transfer to your hotel.
 Enjoy free time in the afternoon to relax before your farewell dinner and overnight.

 After breakfast, transfer to the airport for independent flights homeward.

-All gratuities; accommodations in hotels and on board the Isabela II as outlined in the itinerary; all onboard meals; all group meals on land; transfers on arrival and departure dates; services of the expedition staff , including lectures, briefings, slide/film shows; all group activities and excursions; snorkeling equipment; landing and port fees; $100 Galápagos National Park fee; $50,000 of medical expense coverage and $75,000 in emergency evacuation insurance.*
+Gratuities; accommodations in hotels and on board the Isabela II as outlined in the itinerary; onboard meals; group meals on land as per itinerary; soft drinks, beer, and wine with lunch and dinner; transfers on arrival and departure dates; services of the expedition staff , including lectures, briefings, slide/film shows; all group activities and excursions; snorkeling equipment; landing and port fees; $100 Galápagos National Park fee; airfare from Guayaquíl/Baltra and Baltra/Guayaquíl; $25,000 of medical expense coverage and $100,000 in emergency evacuation insurance.*

-All air transportation; excess baggage charges; airport arrival and departure taxes; transfers for independent arrivals and departures; passport and/or visa fees; baggage/cancellation insurance; items of a personal nature such as laundry, bar charges, alcoholic beverages, e-mail/Internet/fax/telephone charges.
+All air transportation (except as listed above); excess baggage charges; airport arrival and departure taxes; transfers for independent arrivals and departures; passport and/or visa fees; travel insurance; items of a personal nature such as laundry, bar charges, alcoholic beverages except as listed above, e-mail/Internet/fax/telephone charges.

 *Emergency Medical & Evacuation Insurance: